Freetech-Solutions/omlnginx/DOCS.md

 ![alt text](images/omnidialer-arquitecture.svg "Omnidialer arquitecture")

-The system serves the endpoint with a Flask server that, in turn redirects the tasks to the running Gearman workers.
+The system serves the endpoints with a Flask server that, in turn redirects the tasks to the running Gearman workers.

 There is also a websocket server that will receive the ARI events linked to the calls and will redirect the task to a Gearman worker.